 If you are going to be creating more than a few videos, you might consider designing a template for the description.
 This will help make sure you don't forget anything, especially if you're flying through the process because you have several videos to produce.Here is an example of a YouTube description template.Line 1: Text descriptionLine 2-3: 1st call to action_________________________Helpful text (video summary, transcript, etc.)KeywordsHashtagsRelevant links2nd call to action_________________________Social media profile listWebsite addressContact information_________________________Credits for other peoples work

 Here is a summary of everything we've learned.

-The description of your YouTube video should never be an afterthought or something you just slap together just because YouTube is asking you to type something in that box.
+The description of your YouTube video should never be an afterthought.
 No!
-Designing your YouTube descriptions should be something you carefully weave together so you end up with the right balance of viewer interest, properly used hashtags, keywords, and other SEO boosters.
+Designing your YouTube description should be something you carefully weave together.
+This way you end up with the right balance of viewer interest, properly used hashtags, keywords, and other SEO boosters.